Food Safety Guidelines

-Bacteria and other organisms exist in most common foods.
-Most of these organisms are of little risk to the average healthy person.
-However, people undergoing chemotherapy, radiation or a bone marrow or stem cell transplant are at increased risk for infections, including foodborne illness.
+Bacteria, mold, and other organisms commonly found in food are of particular concern to people undergoing chemotherapy, radiation, or a bone marrow or stem cell transplant.
+These treatments put you at increased risk for infection.
 By following safe food practices, patients and caregivers can reduce the risk of foodborne illness.

 - Keep foods at safe temperatures.

 - Cook foods adequately and check temperatures.

 If you have any questions regarding food safety and diet guidelines, talk to your dietitian.
 In addition to these food safety measures, see: